 There are two main criteria:

-- There is the Minimum Average Lot Grade Requirement:
+First, there is the Minimum Average Lot Grade Requirement:

-- Per the Village’s flood hazard protection ordinance, the Average Lot Grade must be greater than the Minimum Average Lot Grade.
+Per the Village’s flood hazard protection ordinance, the Average Lot Grade must be greater than the Minimum Average Lot Grade.
 That means that if you took the average lot grade, which is the average of the existing elevations taken at the intersection of the setback lines, it must be a greater value than the Minimum Average Lot Grade.
 The Minimum Average Lot Grade Equations is as follows:

-- Minimum Average Lot Grade: (627.3-2) - [(total required side yard permitted by Zoning – 12 feet) x 0.0833]
+Minimum Average Lot Grade: (627.3-2) - [(total required side yard permitted by Zoning – 12’) x 0.0833]

-- It is recommended that the prospective builder consult with a Professional Civil Engineer to investigate the logistics of constructing a new home with a basement on a lot.
+It is recommended that the prospective builder consult with a Professional Civil Engineer to investigate the logistics of constructing a new home with a basement on a lot.

-- There are clay pad construction restrictions which may directly affect the size of the home, and are as follows:
+Second, there are clay pad construction restrictions which may directly affect the size of the home, and are as follows:

-- The basement floor elevation can be no deeper than 5’ below the BFE
+- The basement floor elevation can be no deeper than 5’ below the BFE;

-There are additional criteria that must be met, but they are more material-related.
+There are additional criteria that must be met, but they are more material related.